Pelican Narrows, Alberta

-Pelican Narrows is a summer village in Alberta, Canada.
+Pelican Narrows ("Pelly") is a summer village in Alberta, Canada.
 Located on the western shore of Moose Lake, south of Moose Lake Provincial Park, it is connected to Bonnyville by Highway 28.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Summer Village of Pelican Narrows had a population of 158 living in 60 of its 95 total private dwellings, a change of from its 2016 population of 151.
 With a land area of 0.74 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Summer Village of Pelican Narrows had a population of 151 living in 54 of its 65 total private dwellings, a change from its 2011 population of 162.
 With a land area of 0.72 km2, it had a population density of in 2016.